pronghorn-tech/coroutines/README.md

 # Pronghorn Coroutine Framework
 The Pronghorn Coroutine Framework is [Kotlin](https://kotlinlang.org/) framework for development of high performance, IO-driven applications.
 It is opinionated about its threading model, and currently does not support blocking operations.

 _Note: Pronghorn is still considered early in development.
 As such, documentation is minimal and APIs may change.
-It will continue being developed as it is being used by a currently private project, so if you are interested it is recommended to follow the project for updates.
+Pronghorn is actively being used by a private project, and so it will continue being developed.
+If you are interested it is recommended that you follow the project for updates.
 Documentation will be forthcoming when the API stabilizes._

 ## Use Cases
 This framework is best suited for IO-driven applications where high performance is critical.
 For instance, [a web server](https://github.com/pronghorn-tech/server).